lunageens/AnsymoBDD2/README.md

 Using the **JavaDoc** Tools of IntelliJ IDEA, one can find the index.html file in the [`javadoc`](javadoc/index.html) directory that describes the utility of each method, class and variable.
 > URL Javadoc: [Ansymore site on Netlify](https://ansymo2site.netlify.app/).

 Using the reports produced by **Cucumber**, we can find the Cucumber.html file in the [`cucumber-reports`](target/cucumber-reports/cucumber-html-reports/Cucumber.html) directory that gives us a short explanation of the test results.
-Because this html file was missing a SPA redirect rule and we wanted to deploy all the sites to **Netlify**, i created a [`_redirects`](netlifydocs/_redirects)file in the netlifydocs directory and automated copying it to the correct [`cucumber-html-reports`](target/cucumber-reports/cucumber-html-reports) directory with the support of the **maven-resources-plugin**.
+Because this html file was missing an SPA redirect rule, and we wanted to deploy all the sites to **Netlify**, I created a [`_redirects`](netlifydocs/_redirects)file in the netlifydocs directory and automated copying it to the correct [`cucumber-html-reports`](target/cucumber-reports/cucumber-html-reports) directory with the support of the **maven-resources-plugin**.
+The over-all creation of these reports happens during the running process, when the test are ran with the help of JUnit.
+Therefor, the reports are partly configured in the [`junit-platform.properties`](src/test/resources/junit-platform.properties) file.
 > URL Cucumber reports: [Ansymore Cucumber reports](https://anysmo2cucumberresults.netlify.app/).

+Note that there are also [`surefire-reports`](target/surefire-reports) created during the running process by the `maven-surefire-plugin`.
+This is a result of the console output.

 # 2 Expected behaviour
 The program is set up to test certain behaviours of the [Ansymo web-application](https://ansymore.uantwerpen.be).
-One could alter the `@CucumberOptions(tags = "...")` in the Runner class to only test the script from specific exercises.
+One could alter the `cucumber.tags` key in the [`junit-platform.properties`](src/test/resources/junit-platform.properties) file to only test the script from specific exercises.

 ## 2.1 BrowseCoursesSteps
 The [`BrowseCoursesSteps.java`](src/test/java/stepdefinitions/BrowseCoursesSteps.java) file refers to `@Exercise5`, where we browse courses from the homepage on to the overall courses page and then for each course, a detailed page with more information.
 The script is the following: